-In Year 10 students will have the opportunity to take part in the Duke of Edinburgh Bronze Award Scheme.
+In Year 10 students will have the opportunity to take part in the Duke of Edinburgh Bronze Award Scheme and undertake two overnight expeditions.
+Students should be able to complete this Award in Year 10.

-This covers four areas:
+This Award covers four areas: